blake-mealey/chai3d-dynamics/README.md

 # About

-This was built as an assignment for CPSC 599.86 - Computer Haptics at the University of Calgary under Dr. Sonny Chan.
+This was made for an assignment in [CPSC 599.86 - Computer Haptics](https://pages.cpsc.ucalgary.ca/~sonny.chan/cpsc599.86/) at the University of Calgary under [Dr. Sonny Chan](http://vt2.cpsc.ucalgary.ca/).
+It uses the [CHAI3D](http://www.chai3d.org/) haptics engine.

-It is a basic dynamics engine (rigidbody physics simulation) supporting dynamic and static rigidbodies, and spring constraints.
+It is a basic dynamics engine (rigidbody physics simulation) supporting dynamic and static rigidbodies with sphere colliders, and spring constraints.
 Note that the TorsionSpring is unfinished and broken.

 # Install

 Unfortunately this will only work for Windows with Visual Studio, because I didn't bother with CMake.
-However, given its structure _should_ be easy to port to other platforms using CMake.
+However, given its structure, it _should_ be easy to port to other platforms using CMake.

 The project is structured as a CHAI3D module, so after downloading and building CHAI3D, simply clone the project into the CHAI3D/modules directory, and then build with Visual Studio.